ilbers/isar/doc/user_manual.md

 requirements (e.g. libraries) can be easily resolved in a containerized environment.

-Container images can be generated in different formats, selected with the variable `CONTAINER_IMAGE_FORMATS`.
+Container images can be generated in different formats.
 One or more (whitespace separated) of following options can be given:
- - `docker-archive`: (default) an archive containing a Docker image that can be imported with [`docker load`](https://docs.docker.com/engine/reference/commandline/load)
+ - `docker-archive`: an archive containing a Docker image that can be imported with [`docker load`](https://docs.docker.com/engine/reference/commandline/load)
  - `docker-daemon`: resulting container image is made available on the local Docker Daemon